 Dawn of War 3 is happening, over a decade after the original.
-While we sit tapping power-armoured feet in anticipation of the release date for Relic Entertainment’s next game, allow us to bring you everything we know about the third iteration in the Warhammer 40,000 strategy series.
-Despite the relatively early age of the announcement, there’s quite a bit of information out there already.
+While we sit tapping power-armoured feet in anticipation of a release date for Relic Entertainment’s next game, allow us to bring you everything we know about the third iteration in the Warhammer 40,000 strategy series

 Want something to play right now?
 Here's the best strategy games there's ever been.